Poonch Airport: History

 Poonch is of strategic importance, as via Poonch easy access to the Kashmir Valley can be gained.
 During the Indo-Pakistani War of 1947, the Pakistan Army had surrounded Poonch on 21 November 1947, thereby cutting off all communications with the rest of India.
-Then Prime Minister of India, Jawaharlal Nehru insisted that the Poonch must not be surrendered, though British Lieutenant General Russel then Commander-in-Chief of the Indian Army thought it was "sheer suicidal" to try and retain Poonch.
+Then Prime Minister of India, Jawaharlal Nehru insisted that the Poonch must not be surrendered, though British Lieutenant General Russel then Commander-in-Chief of the Indian Army thought it was "sheer suicidal" to try to retain Poonch.
 Though supplies were airdropped, it was not sufficient for the army plus 40,000 refugees.

 Lieutenant-Colonel Pritam Singh, commanding the forces in the area decided to build an airstrip in Poonch.
 6000 refugees teamed up with army personnel to build a 600-yard dirt strip in 6 days.
 While the construction activity was taking place, Royal Indian Air Force Spitfire and Tempest aircraft engaged the Pakistani raiders, to make sure they did not intervene in construction efforts.
 The First RIAF Dakota landed in Poonch on 12 December 1947 carrying in reinforcements and carrying out refugees.
 The landing was more of a test for the pilot since the area was surrounded by hills on three sides, all of which were occupied by the Pakistani raiders.
 Many aircraft were hit and damaged in the area.
 The airstrip was constantly targeted by the Pakistani raiders, especially when an aircraft was about to land.
 It required courage and piloting skill to land while under enemy fire.
 Wing Commander Mehar Singh, the first pilot to land in Poonch also became the first pilot to land in Poonch at night, with the help of oil lamps.
 He did so without any landing aids.